xmengkinaxis/CPP/System Design Interview Checklist.md

 ## 13 Common Design patterns

 ### 13.1 Microservices
 An application is broken down into a collection of small, independent services that communicate with each other over a network.
-Each service is responsible for a specific functionality and is developed, deployed, and scaled independently. <br>
+Each service is responsible for a specific functionality and is developed, deployed, and scaled independently.
-Pro: increased scalability, improved fault tolerance, and faster deployment cycles. <br>
+Pro: increased scalability, improved fault tolerance, and faster deployment cycles.
-Con: additional complexity, such as service discovery and inter-service communication; <br>
+Con: additional complexity, such as service discovery and inter-service communication;

 ### 13.2 Event Sourcing
 the state of an application is represented as a stream of events, rather than a snapshot of its current state.
-This pattern is often used in systems that need to handle a large number of concurrent updates, such as financial systems and gaming platforms. <br>
+This pattern is often used in systems that need to handle a large number of concurrent updates, such as financial systems and gaming platforms.
-Pro: easy replay of events, which can be useful for debugging and auditing<br>
+Pro: easy replay of events, which can be useful for debugging and auditing
-Con: requires additional storage and computational resources to maintain the event stream<br>
+Con: requires additional storage and computational resources to maintain the event stream

 ### 13.3 CQRS (Command Query Responsibility Segregation)
 separates the read and write operations of a system into separate models, allowing for optimized performance and scalability.
-This pattern can be useful in systems that handle a high volume of read and write operations, such as e-commerce websites<br>
+This pattern can be useful in systems that handle a high volume of read and write operations, such as e-commerce websites
-Pro: allows for different data stores and caching strategies to be used for read and write operations, improving the performance of both <br>
+Pro: allows for different data stores and caching strategies to be used for read and write operations, improving the performance of both
-Con: requires more complex design and more effort to maintain two separate models of the data. <br>
+Con: requires more complex design and more effort to maintain two separate models of the data.

 ### 13.4 Circuit Breaker:
 can be used to prevent cascading failures in a distributed system.
-It works by monitoring the health of a service and, when it detects an issue, it “trips” and prevents further requests from being sent to that service. <br>
+It works by monitoring the health of a service and, when it detects an issue, it “trips” and prevents further requests from being sent to that service.
-Pro: This helps to prevent a single point of failure from bringing down the entire system. <br>
+Pro: This helps to prevent a single point of failure from bringing down the entire system.

 ### 13.5 Backpressure
 used to control the rate at which data is processed in a system, preventing it from being overwhelmed.
 This can be done by buffering incoming data and only processing it at a specific rate, or by rejecting incoming data if the system is unable to handle it.